Thomas Ustick Walter

 is held beneath the unfinished capitol dome

 On December 2, 1863, the engineers placed the last section of the Statue of Freedom on top of the dome amid a great celebration with military salutes.
 The interior of the dome was finished in January 1866 when the scaffolding was removed from below Constantino Brumidi’s fresco, called the Apotheosis of Washington.
-The great fresco rises 180 feet above the floor of the Rotunda.
+The great fresco, that deifies George Washington, rises 180 feet above the floor of the Rotunda.

 The Apotheosis of Washington in the eye of the Rotunda of the Capitol was painted in the true fresco technique by Brumidi in 1865.
-The canopy fresco, his most ambitious work at the Capitol, was painted in eleven months at the end of the Civil War, soon after the new dome was completed, for $40,000.
+The canopy fresco, his most ambitious work at the Capitol, was painted in eleven months at the end of the Civil War, soon after the new dome was completed.
+The commission for the fresco was $40,000.
 The fresco covers an area of 4,664 square feet.
-The figures, up to 15 feet tall, were painted to be intelligible from close up as well as from the Rotunda floor below.
+The figures, up to 15 feet tall, were painted to be intelligible from close up (with binoculars), as well as with the naked eye from the Rotunda floor below.

 The Apotheosis depicts George Washington ascending into the heavens.
 In the center, Washington is flanked by allegorical figures representing Liberty/Authority and Victory/Fame; a rainbow arches through the clouds beneath him.
 He is surrounded by female figures in flowing robes representing the original 13 states.
 Some hold a banner with the motto “E Pluribus Unum,” meaning “Out of Many One.”
 Around the canopy’s perimeter, on the ground below, six groups represent War, Science, Marine, Commerce, Mechanics, and Agriculture.
 Each scene combines classical gods and goddesses, figures from American history, and the latest 19th-Century inventions.